 This program will take around 3-6 months to complete, depending on where you begin!
 Once you have finished, you can then go back and repeat the program to challenge yourself and BUILD on the progress you've already made over the past 12 or 24 weeks!
-If you are feeling ready to take your BUILDing to the next level, move on to BUILD 2.0 (Weeks 13-24)!
+If you are feeling ready to take your training to the next level, move on to BUILD 2.0 (Weeks 13-24).

 In BUILD, you will have goals that you will be required to complete each week.
-These will include 2 Low-Intensity Cardio sessions, where High-Intensity Cardio remains an optional session throughout the duration of the BUILD 1.0 program.
+These include 2 Low-Intensity Cardio sessions, with High-Intensity Cardio an optional session throughout the duration of BUILD 1.0.
 Each week, you will also need to complete 2 Recovery sessions (Active Recovery and Rest).

 What do the workouts involve?